 - Common health entry document for live animals (CED-A)

 - Common Health Entry Document for goods of animal origin and plant products subject to veterinary checks such as hay and straw (GGED-P)

 - Common Health Entry Document for food of non-animal origin (GGED-D)

 Here you can find a link to the homepage of the European Commission on this topic TRACES(Attention: Information is only available in English)

-Lists of establishments
+Lists of harmonized establishments in third countries

-Lists of establishments of destination
+Lists of establishments of destination in the EU